SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will also see some lovely flowers and plants on this section of the climb.

-Telegraph Hill Walking Tour: You can also set off on a free walking tour offered by SF City Guides (part of the Public Library).
-They will take you through the history of the area plus you will get a chance to slowly walk up and down some of these staircases.
+They will walk you through the history of the area, as you slowly walk up and down some of these staircases.
 Visit their site to learn more and check for upcoming tour times.
-Here are a few other top San Francisco tours and activities.

 Fisherman's Wharf: This lively district is home to dozens of tourist attractions.
 Fisherman's Wharf is where most of the SF Bay Cruises leave from, too.
 Top attractions in this district include Pier 39, Ghirardelli Square, and the ferries to Alcatraz.